kdshea/SEI-Project-1-Tetris/README.md

 # Daily Overview

-## Day 1:
+# Day 1 Thursday July 14:

+### The project was introduced and I chose to do a tetris game.
+I brainstormed and wrote down some initial ideas of what the project goals and challenges will be.

-* Original wireframe
+  * Rough wireframe
-Found ome tetris reference photos from classic version Researching how to use arrays for shapes and orientations of pieces Starting to write out some ideas and pseudocode on how to approach the game
+  * Found some tetris reference photos from classic version
+  * Researching how to use arrays for shapes and orientations of pieces
+  * Starting to write out some ideas and pseudocode on how to approach the game

 * Defined MVP as:
-shapes move down at an interval user can rotate and move L and R they stack on bottom of grid randomly pick next piece full row clears the row, other pieces move down reaching top row ends game
+shapes move down at an interval, user can rotate and move L and R, they stack on bottom of grid, randomly pick next piece, full row clears the row and other pieces move down, reaching top row ends game

 * Set goals for extras:
-display next piece
-pause button
-high scores
-fast drop
-ghost piece to show where it will land speed up rotate buttoms for clockwise and counterclockwise
+display next piece, pause button, high scores with local storage, fast drop, ghost piece to show where it will land, speed up, rotate buttons for clockwise and counterclockwise

-### Notes and Ideas from Day 1-
+### Misc Notes and Ideas from Day 1-
-start button
-pause button
-score span
-high score span
-lines completed span
+* HTML:
-small grid to display next piece grid for game
+start button, pause button, score span, high score span, lines completed span, small grid to display next piece, grid for game

-for each shape, an array of what boxes it occupies at starting position an array for each rotation (3 more) class for each shape with its color example for L:
+* For each shape, an array of what boxes it occupies at starting position an array for each rotation (3 more) class for each shape with its color.Example for L:
-[2, 0, 0],
+`[2, 0, 0],
 [2, 2, 2],
-[0, 0, 0];
-Each array has to have a central point it can rotate around
+[0, 0, 0];` Each array has to have a central point it can rotate around

-Start position top middle
+* Start position top middle
-add class occupied to each box the shape takes up when you hit rotate, classes are reassgined to boxes from the rotation array using the index number current position of the central axis cell prevent rotation if shape is on the edge
+  * Add class occupied to each box the shape takes up
+  * When you hit rotate, classes are reassgined to boxes from the rotation array using the index number current position of the central axis cell
+  * Prevent rotation if shape is on the edge

-set interval to move the shape + width down every interval
+* Set interval to move the shape + width down every interval

-when reaches bottom line, interval stops. those cells keep class occupied new piece starts at start position, new interval starts when new piece reaches cell below it that already has class occupied, interval stops, shape stays there if all cells in a row have class occupied, clear the class from all of them, move everything above that row down + width
+* When reaches bottom line, interval stops.
+Those cells keep class occupied.
+New piece starts at start position, new interval starts.
+When new piece reaches cell below it that already has class occupied, interval stops, shape stays there.

+* If all cells in a row have class occupied, clear the class from all of them and move everything above that row down + width

-when cells with occupied class are still at top row when interval stops because they reached a cell below that was occupied, game ends
+* When cells with occupied class are still at top row when interval stops because they reached a cell below that was occupied, game ends

-random function to pick a new piece each time
+* Random function to pick a new piece each time

-## Day 2: Detailed Plan
+# Day 2 Friday July 15: Detailed Plan

+### I took the rough ideas I had from Day One and polished them up and put together a detailed plan.
+Then, I started coding.
+I wrote code for HTML, basic CSS to display flex and adjust size, and wrote Javascript to generate divs that will be the game board.

-# Tetris Plan
+## Tetris Plan

 ## Overview and Concept:
 A grid-based game based on the class arcade game Tetris using JavaScript, HTML and CSS